-Much like the need for reading glasses, age related hearing loss (called presbycusis) is one of those things that we simply expect with age.
-And similar to visual changes, age related hearing loss starts much early than you think.
+Much like the need for reading glasses, age-related hearing loss (called presbycusis) is one of those things that we simply expect with age.
+Similar to visual changes, age-related hearing loss starts much earlier than you think.
 By the time you are 18, you can no longer hear sounds you could hear when you were 8.

 Children can hear frequencies as low as 20 Hertz (Hz) and as high as 20,000 Hz.
 By the time you are 18, you can’t hear sounds above 16,000 Hz.
 By 30, sounds above 15,000 Hz are lost.
 By 50, nothing above 12,000 Hz is heard.
 By 70, you can only hear up to about 6,000 Hz (of course, these are all averages; losses vary dramatically across individuals).

-If you have a range of ages in your home or office, get everyone together and watch this video (don’t worry about headphones unless you want to accurately test your own hearing).
+If you have a range of ages in your home or office, get everyone together and watch this video that demonstrates the loss of high frequencies (don’t worry about headphones unless you want to accurately test your own hearing).
 Ask each person to raise their hands when they can hear the tones.
 Our office ranges from 25 to over 55, so I think I’ll do this for our next Monday morning movie.
-If everyone is being honest, what you should see is people raising their hands in the order of youngest to oldest (you may also notice that women tend to raise their hands before men of the same age – we typically experience less hearing loss).
+If everyone is being honest, what you should see is people raising their hands in the order of youngest to oldest (you may also notice that women tend to raise their hands before men of the same age — we typically experience less hearing loss).